gicentre/litvis/CONTRIBUTING.md

 #### 1. Produce a new version of `mume-with-litvis`

-1. Check out the latest commit on the `master` branch of <https://github.com/gicentre/mume-with-litvis.git>.
+1. Check out the latest commit on the `main` branch of <https://github.com/gicentre/mume-with-litvis.git>.

 1. Run `npm install`.